KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 It is the intensification of separation.

 It is entropy extending itself toward embodiment (**E↑→E**)—
-a climb not toward light,
+a motion not toward light,
 but into more rarefied shadows.

 Not a motion away from embodiment,